Kenneth E. Hagin: Start of ministry

 In 1936, he founded his first non-denominational church.
 He preached his first sermon as the pastor of a small, community Baptist church in Roland, Texas.
 In 1937, he became an Assemblies of God minister.
 During the next twelve years he pastored five Assemblies of God churches in Texas: in the cities of Tom Bean, Farmersville (twice), Talco, Greggton, and Van.
-Van, Texas was the last church he pastored before starting to travel.
+Van, Texas, was the last church he pastored before starting to travel.

 On November 25, 1938, he married Oretha Rooker.
 They had two children.
 Their first child Kenneth Wayne Hagin, known as Kenneth Hagin Jr., was born on September 3, 1939.
 A daughter, Patricia (Hagin) Harrison, was born 19 months later on March 27, 1941.
-His son Kenneth Wayne Hagin is currently the pastor of Rhema Bible Church and President of Kenneth Hagin Ministries.
+His son is currently the pastor of Rhema Bible Church and president of Kenneth Hagin Ministries.

 Hagin began an itinerant ministry as a Bible teacher and evangelist in 1949 after an appearance by Jesus.
 He joined the Voice of Healing Revival in the U.S. with Oral Roberts, Gordon Lindsay and T. L. Osborn between 1947 and 1958.

 Hagin was given full admission to the Full Gospel Business Men's Fellowship International (also known as the FGBMFI) which had been established in 1951.